Generalized Instructions for Reprocessing

 We guarantee every instrument to be free of functional defects in workmanship and materials when used normally for its intended purpose.
-Any instrument proving defective will be replaced or repaired in accordance with our guarantee available online.
+Any instrument proving defective will be replaced or repaired under our guarantee available online.

 We offer product development and customization of surgical instruments

-Product development, design modification or customization of any of the existing product can be carried according to your requirement.
-Many surgeons want a special kind of modification for a certain tool and we can offer than after signing a “non disclosing agreement”.
+Product development, design modification, or customization of any of the existing products can be carried according to your requirement.
+Many surgeons want a special kind of modification for a certain tool and we can offer that after signing a “non disclosing agreement”.